captainjack0003/OCR_Implementation/README.md

    - Process and utilize the obtained data according to your application's needs.

-# Steps to use Microsoft Azure vision API
+# Steps to use Microsoft Azure Vision API

 To use Azure APIs, you can follow these general steps: